-- What is hypothermia?
+- What Is It?

-- Home remedies for hypothermia
+- Home Remedies

 What is hypothermia?

-Hypothermia is defined as a body temperature (core, or internal body temperature) of less than 95 F (35 C).
+Hypothermia is defined as a body temperature (core, or internal body temperature) of less than about 95 F (35 C).
 Usually, hypothermia occurs when the body's temperature regulation is overwhelmed by a cold environment.
-However, in the medical and lay literature there are essentially two major classifications, accidental hypothermia and intentional hypothermia.
+However, in the medical and lay literature, there are essentially two major classifications, accidental hypothermia, and intentional hypothermia.

 What are the risk factors for hypothermia?